ilyasmg/sort-deepsort-yolov3-ROS/README.md

 To run:

     roslaunch sort_track sort_deep.launch
+IMPORTANT!!
+Before running the tracker nodes, you have to make the python scripts executable.
+For SORT, go to catkin_workspace/src/sort-deepsort-yolov3-ROS/sort_track/src and make track.py executable.
+For DEEP SORT, go to the same folder and make track_deep.py executable.

 ## Problems to solve
 1) In both trackers sort and deep sort the last tracked bounding box remains even when there is no detection